rachitkakkar/resurgence_renderer/README.md

 resurgence_renderer is a simple to use **3D renderer**, that can be easily extended using **python**.
 The renderer is powered by **raytracing**, and **pygame** is utilized for the window and displaying of the final image.
 The render is lightweight and easy to use, although it can be **quite slow**.
-This is only in **beta** and right now only has the ability to render spheres.
+I created it as a basic project to learn raytracing, and right now only has the ability to render spheres.
 This project is licensed under the **MIT License** and authored by **Rachit Kakkar**.

 My process to create it, as well as an explanation of how it works, can be found at the following blog post: https://rachitkakkar.github.io/projects/my-python-raytracer/